 My sugar-detox challenge, will help you overcome your cravings and make you feel healthier and happier.
 You will feel more energized and in control of your body and mind.
 Your body will heal from any possible health issues you may have and help you prevent many health problems later.

-2. No cheating!
+2. NO CHEATING!
+No cheating!
 Look at that bowl of cereal closely too, how much sugar is in it anyway?
 Judge honestly – don’t cheat.
-That also means no baking your favourite cookies and having home-made desserts. (ok, you can cheat here just a little, on a special occasion – once a week is ok if you do the full 3 month challenge).
-But cut down the recipe by even 1/2 the sugar it calls for in the recipe.
-And substitute all purpose flour which turns to glucose aka sugar anyway for something with more nutrition and added value to your meal.
+Look for completely sugar-free alternatives like oatmeal.
+That also means no baking your favourite cookies and having home-made desserts. (ok, you can cheat here, once a week or on a special occasion – once a week is ok if you do the full 3 month challenge.
+But choose recipes that are naturally sweetened with fruit or good-for-you sweeteners like a minimal amount of honey (a great recipe is the Two-Ingredient Cookies to try!)

-3. When shopping for new items, look out for the hidden and artificial sweetners and just make a conscious decision to NOT purchase any sugary products – other than Fruit!
+3. SELF-CONTROL When shopping for new items, look out for the hidden and artificial sweeteners and just make a conscious decision to NOT purchase any sugary products – other than Fruit!

-5. Do prepare yourself some healthy snacks when the cravings to come in.
+5. BE PREPARED Do prepare yourself some healthy snacks when the cravings do come in.
 Have a healthy stash of snacks that you can have in between meals like almonds, nuts and seeds.
-A spoonful of unsweetened almond butter in between meals Dried fruit – with NO artificial sweeteners or preservatives added.
-Organic if possible or better yet, dehydrate fresh organic apples and pears for a great snack time for the whole family.
+A spoonful of unsweetened almond butter in between meals.

-6. Fresh fruit is acceptable but make sure you have fresh fruit on an empty stomach in between meals, and just a small serving at a time.
+6. FRUIT RULES!
+Fresh fruit is acceptable, but only one whole fruit per day.
+And make sure you have fresh fruit on an empty stomach in between meals, and just a single serving at a time (that is usually a handful).
 Do not have any fresh fruit close to bedtime – and never bananas.

-7. Add cinnamon, ginger, nutmeg, vanilla or allspice to your tea or coffee, cereals and baked goods – this will help to fool your taste buds and help you control your cravings.
+7. TRICK YOUR TASTE BUDS Add cinnamon, ginger, nutmeg, vanilla or allspice to your tea or coffee, cereals and baked goods – this will help to fool your taste buds and help you control your cravings.

-8. Beverages – drink water!
-In fact, make it a point to drink filtered or boiled but cooled water more frequently.
+8. HYDRATE Beverages – drink water!
+In fact, make it a point to drink filtered water more frequently.
 Try switching up the variety and have a mineral water like Perrier.
-If you must have juice, choose a good quality natural juice – better yet juice yourself.
-The best way to still get lots of vitamins from fruit is to eat the whole fruit.
+Add some fresh lemon slices or fresh fruit and it tastes so much more refreshing and delicious.
+Coconut water is another great option.

-10. Make this a lifestyle change not just a challenge.
-Stick it out through the suggested 3 months!
-Highly recommended to bring your health back.
+Make this a lifestyle change not just a challenge.
 Make the decisions daily to Cut the Sugar, sugar!
 Remember, you’re sweet enough!